silogen/docs/docs/tutorials/ai-workspace-tutorial.md

 ### 2. Upload the dataset to the AMD AI Workbench catalog

-You can upload a dataset to SiloGen using the SiloGen API.
+You can upload a dataset to the platform using the API.
 See the examples below.

 **Example**: API call using Curl